 While these changes are new to you and you will be directly impacted by them on test day, colleges have been dealing with test changes for decades.
 They are experts at assessing the results of new standardized tests and ensuring students are not disadvantaged in the process.
 Yes, that is right.
 They give students the benefit of the doubt and balance the results to fairly reflect performance compared to past tests and even the ACT.
 Furthermore, many colleges use conversion scales to compare test versions (current and past versions of both the SAT and ACT), and they will have a method to properly and accurately assess the new SAT.

-So what are our recommendations?
+So what are my recommendations?

 You should take the (new) SAT and ACT just as you would if no changes were taking place.
 And you never know… The new changes may work in your favor with content that better matches your skills and knowledge—raising your score!